linode/docs/docs/products/platform/get-started/guides/developer-access/index.md

 ### Revoke a User's Access to the Linode Account

-1. If you suspect that the user may have access to the Cloud Manager password, [change that first](/docs/products/platform/accounts/guides/reset-user-password/).
+1. If you suspect that the user may have access to their Cloud Manager password, [change that first](/docs/products/platform/accounts/guides/reset-user-password/).

-1. Log in to the [Cloud Manager](https://cloud.linode.com/) and click [**Users and Permissions**](https://cloud.linode.com/account/users) in the **Account** tab.
+1. Log in to [Cloud Manager](https://cloud.linode.com/) and click [**Users and Permissions**](https://cloud.linode.com/account/users) in the **Account** tab.
 You may be prompted to reauthenticate your password.

 1. Locate the user in the Username column, and click the three dots and select **Delete** to remove the user.
 Click **Delete** to confirm deletion.